 Kriol/Portuguese for communication.

-Private taxis provide a more direct, though more expensive, way to travel in Bissau.
+Private taxis offer a more direct, though more expensive, way to travel in Bissau.

-No established ride-sharing apps like Uber or Bolt operate in Bissau.
+No established ride-ride-sharing apps such As uber or Bolt operate in Bissau.

 These are common for short distances.
 They supply a faster option but pose safety concerns.